mlochbaum/BQN/doc/tacit.md

         k {(×´𝕩-↕𝕨)÷×´1+↕𝕨} n

 But we are on the tacit page, so we'd like to make it tacit.
 For better or for worse.
 There's a mechanical way to do this for many functions, using only identity functions and trains, and making no simplifications.
-First parenthesize all monadic functions, as these will become 2-trains.
+First parenthesize all monadic function calls, as these will become 2-trains.
 Then replace `𝕨` and `𝕩` with `⊣` and `⊢`, and add a `˙` to constants.
 For the number `1` the added `˙` isn't necessary unless it comes at the end of a train, but we include it here to show the principle.

     {(×´𝕩-↕𝕨)÷×´1+↕𝕨}